January 2019 Louisiana shootings: Perpetrator

-Twenty-one-year-old Dakota Michael Theriot was identified as the suspect in the shootings.
+21-year-old Dakota Michael Theriot (born April 17, 1997) was identified as the suspect in the shootings.
 He had prior brushes with the law and short involuntary mental health stays.
 Friends and family have claimed that he reported hearing voices, threatened to burn down his parents’ home, and his ex-wife has claimed to Kenner Police he was schizophrenic.
 His ex-wife also raised claims of abuse throughout their three-year relationship and eleven-day marriage.
 At a court hearing seeking a protective order against Theriot, she alleged that he not only choked, punched, and slapped her, but also broke her wrist when he threw her through a window.
 Contending the wife had not proven her allegations, the judge dissolved the temporary order of protection against Theriot; the judge instead ordered both parties have no contact with each other via joint injunction.

 Theriot confessed to the shooting soon after his arrest, saying that he did it in "pure, cold blood," according to a deputy who testified in court.

 In March 2019, he entered a not guilty plea on three counts of first-degree murder in Livingston Parish and later entered the same plea for two counts of first-degree murder in Ascension Parish a month later.
 His lawyers asked for the Ascension Parish judge to halt proceedings until sources of funding can be found for his defense, as they have been working pro bono for the past month and that Theriot is indigent.

 On January 11, 2023, Theriot pled guilty in the shootings and was sentenced to life in prison.